Plutonomicon/cardano-transaction-lib/README.md

             # The path to the webpack config to use
             webpackConfig = "webpack.config.js";
             # The module that `spago bundle-module` should write to (must
-            # match the one that is imported in your JS entrypoint)
+            # match the one that is imported in your JS entrypoint).
+Is
+            # relative to the `src` argument provided to `purescriptProject`
-            bundledModuleName = "spago-bundle.js";
+            bundledModuleName = "output.js";
           };
         });